 Gyu Kaku is a chain that specializes in Japanese style barbecue.
 The international company has plenty of opportunities currently available around the United States.
 Currently, there are about 50 locations in North America, including a handful in New York, California, and Hawaii.
+But there are many quality territories available.
 Restaurants feature a unique dining experience where customers cook their food using smokeless roasters that are placed right at their table.
 This helps to keep kitchen operations simple while providing customers with a high end experience.

 The franchise fee for this option is $50,000.
 And the initial investment ranges from $1.25 million to $1.5 million.